 Commissions: A commission is paid to help your business generate income.
 The most common commissions are amounts paid for referrals as a percentage of generated earnings.
 For example, a real Estate Agent pays a 1% commission for leads that results in a sale (be careful - state law may require an individual receiving a commission on real estate sales be licensed).

 These commissions can take many forms that combine different expenses.
 For example, an agent rents a booth at a week-long home show.
 The agent pays $350 for the booth and promises to pay 3% of any income earned from leads obtained during the week.
 The 3% is deductible as a commission when paid by the agent.
-The $350, however, is not deductible as a commission or a fee; its deducted as Other Rent on Line 20B of Schedule C (2018).
+The $350, however, is not deductible as a commission or a fee; its deducted as an Advertising Expense on Line 8 of Schedule C (2018).

 If, on the other hand, the agent pays for a sign at the home show and the sign includes a phone number and lead code (telling the agent the sign generated the lead), the sign would be an advertising expense.
 The 3% is still a Commission and Fee.